LAN property for stochastic differential equations with additive fractional noise and continuous time observation: Introduction

 such that for any $u \in \R^q$, the following limit holds true as $\tau\rightarrow \infty$:

-where $\mathcal{N}(0,\Gamma(\theta))$ is a centered $q$-dimensional Gaussian random variable with covariance matrix $\Gamma(\theta)$. \end{definition}
+where $\mathcal{N}(0,\Sigma(\theta))$ is a centered $q$-dimensional Gaussian random variable with covariance matrix $\Sigma(\theta)$. \end{definition}

 The LAN property is a fundamental concept in asymptotic theory of statistics, which was developed by Le Cam \cite{LC}.
-The essence of LAN is that the local log likelihood ratio is asymptotically normally distributed, with a locally constant covariance matrix and a mean equal to minus one half the variance.
+The essence of LAN is that the local log-likelihood ratio is asymptotically normally distributed, with a locally constant covariance matrix and a mean equal to minus one half the variance.
 The main application of the LAN property is the following Minimax Theorem.
-It asserts (if LAN holds true) an asymptotic (minimax) lower bound for the risk with respect to a loss function, for any sequence $\hat{\theta}_{\tau}$ of estimators of $\theta$. \begin{theorem}[Minimax Theorem] \textnormal{\cite[Theorem 12.1]{IH}} Suppose that the family of probability measures $(\bp_{\theta})_{\theta\in\Theta}$ satisfies the LAN property at a point $\theta$.
-Let $(\hat{\theta}_{\tau})_{\tau \geq 0}$ be a family of estimators of the parameter $\theta$ and $l:\mathbb{R}^q\to[0,+\infty)$ be a loss function such that $l(0)=0$, $l(x)=l(\vert x \vert)$ and $l(\vert x \vert)\leq l(\vert y \vert)$ if $\vert x \vert\leq \vert y \vert$.
-Then we have:
+It asserts (if LAN holds true) an asymptotic (minimax) lower bound for the risk with respect to a loss function, for any sequence $\hat{\theta}_{\tau}$ of estimators of $\theta$.